The healthcare sector keeps changing.

 2. Achieving the first date just gets you to the starting line from a customer experience perspective

-Specifically, the Transparency in Coverage regulation requires health plans to be increasingly transparent about the price and quality of both care and prescription drugs.
+Specifically, the Transparency in Coverage regulation requires health plans to be increasingly transparent about the price and quality of care.
+While medication is also important to cost transparency, timing for pharmacy has been delayed.

 The regulation identifies three key dates: